Drug crimes lawyer in Overland, MO.

 The seriousness of the penalties you face—whether it’s a misdemeanor or felony—depends on several factors, including:

-- The type of controlled substances (see below)
+- The type of controlled substances (see details below)

-- The actuality of any aggravating or mitigating elements
+- Any aggravating or mitigating factors

 The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
 Here’s a breakdown:

-- Schedule II: Substances like cocaine, methamphetamine, fentanyl, oxycodone, and morphine, which have recognized medical uses but are tightly regulated due to their high potential for abuse.
+- Schedule II: While substances like cocaine, methamphetamine, fentanyl, oxycodone, and morphine have limited medical uses, their high potential for abuse means they are still strictly regulated.

-- Schedule IV and Schedule V substances, which include prescription drugs like Valium, Xanax, Tramadol, Robitussin AC, Motofen, and Lyrica, are considered to have a lower potential for abuse and dependence.
+- Schedule IV and Schedule V drugs include numerous prescription drugs, such as Xanax, Valium, Tramadol, Robitussin AC, Motofen, and Lyrica.

 Penalties for Possession